|

 Inside the

-stone lagar, where fermentation occurs with foot treading: a
+the stone lagar, where fermentation occurs with foot

-gentle method of extraction.
-From here the wine is pressed and
+treading: a gentle method of extraction.
+From here the wine

-racked off into large barrels (each holding a couple of thousand
+is pressed and racked off into large barrels (each holding a

 When

-is to bring the vineyard area back to this level.
-A significant feature
+goal is to bring the vineyard area back to this level.
+A

 One